 Unfortunately, things rarely happen that way.
 Almost half of all large web design projects take longer than planned.
 One of the best ways to ensure your next website launches on time is to know why so many others don’t.
 Arming yourself with information about the common causes of delays is a solid move.
-You’ll be better equipped to avoid the time sucking wormholes in your path.
+You’ll be better equipped.

 Here are 3 time-management problems that hold up web development projects, along with some simple solutions you can put to use immediately.

 Some web development projects are bound to take longer than expected.
 These are the ones that begin under a banner of unrealistic expectations.
 Perhaps the web design team gave a highly-optimistic estimate to win new business.
 Or maybe the client insisted on pushing for a fast launch date.
 Regardless, everyone was bringing a large platter of Impossible to the planning table.

 You can get better estimates from your creative team by asking more questions.
 How many of their projects reached their deadline on time and for the fee quoted?
 Can you verify this through case studies or references?

 You should also do your part to encourage realistic timelines.
 Trust those you’re working with to use their time, and your own, efficiently.
 Web development is a huge undertaking.
 Your web developers’ requests for time to test, revise, and be ready for any potential issues, are valid.
 Don’t press them to remove these expectations from their proposal.
 Then you can avoid disappointment down the road, when reality sets in.

 Clients tend to worry about web developers taking longer on a project than intended.
 Alas, it’s even more common for client-side delays to hold up projects.